-Weddings and other events can be held in the Chapel on the Bosque or on the museum grounds, and the Center Grove Schoolhouse is available for small receptions and meetings.
+Weddings and other events can be held in the Chapel on the Bosque or on the museum grounds.
+The Center Grove Schoolhouse is available for small receptions and meetings.

 The museum hosts four events annually: By Gone Days on the Bosque, Native & Heirloom Plant Fair, Camp Pioneer, and the Museum Motorcycle Run.

 The museum gift shop is the perfect place to pick up souvenirs or gifts.
 Ghost stories, crimes, and scandals can be found in books written by local authors.
-Stephenville commemorative posters, coloring books by a local artist, and many other treasures are waiting to be discovered.
+Many other treasures are waiting to be discovered.

 The beautiful museum grounds, with flower gardens maintained by volunteers, are a popular backdrop for family photos.